RetroDECK/ES-DE/THEMES-DEV.md

     - Interpolation method to use when scaling raster images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 Note that this property only affects the static image, not the video scaling.
 This property also has no effect on scalable vector graphics (SVG) images.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
+* `color` - type: COLOR
+    - Applies a color shift to both the static image and video by multiplying each pixel's color by this color value.
+For example, an all-white image or video with `FF0000` applied would become completely red.
+You can also control the transparency of the image and video by setting the value to for example `FFFFFFAA`.
+This keeps all pixels at their normal color and only affects the alpha channel.
+This property is applied after `saturation` so by setting that property to `0` it's possible to colorize rather than color shift.
+    - Default is `FFFFFFFF` (no color shift applied)
+* `colorEnd` - type: COLOR
+    - Works in the exact same way as `color` but can be set as the end color to apply a color shift gradient.
+    - Default is the same value as `color`
+* `gradientType` - type: STRING
+    - The direction to apply the color shift gradient if both `color` and `colorEnd` have been defined.
+    - Valid values are `horizontal` or `vertical`
+    - Default is `horizontal`
 * `pillarboxes` - type: BOOLEAN
     - Whether to render black pillarboxes (and to a lesses extent letterboxes) for videos with aspect ratios where this is applicable.
 This is for instance useful for arcade game videos in vertical orientation.
     - Default is `true`